NicoloMoretti/barracks/docs/scripting-guide.md

 > [!WARNING]
-> For reasons I digress from here, no spaces ' ' are allowed between the function name and the opening paranthesis for it's own parameters.
+> For reasons I digress from here, no spaces ' ' are allowed between the function name and the opening parentheses for it's own parameters.
 So max (12,60) is illegal, and max(12, 60) is fine.
 Spaces anywhere else (in reasonable places) don't matter.

 #### Return